 As you can see there are a number of things to consider when you come up with a YouTube channel name.
 If you’re still unsure of what your channel name should be, I’ve included some tips on selecting the perfect channel name later on in the article.

-You know what you want to rename your channel to?
+Do you know what you want to rename your channel too?
 Perfect, here’s how you do it.

-How to change your YouTube Channel name on PC
+How to change your YouTube Channel name on a PC

-If you use YouTube primarily on a desktop, laptop, mac, etc. then this is the steps you should follow to change your YouTube channel name.
+If you use YouTube primarily on a desktop, laptop, mac, etc. then these are the steps you should follow to change your YouTube channel name.

 Step 3: In the menu on the left, select “Customization”.